korean beauty guides

 The “10 Step Korean Skin Care Routine” in Korean Media

-The presentation of the “10 Step Korean Skin Care Routine” in Western media outlets differs greatly from the perspectives of Korean beauty journalists.
-While foreign media often portrays these lengthy routines as a daily practice followed by all Korean women, or at least the majority of them, Korean beauty journalists share a different opinion.
+There’s a stark contrast between the way the “10 Step Korean Skincare Routine” is presented in Western media outlets and the opinions of the Korean beauty press.
+While foreign media describes the lengthy routines as a daily practice all Korean women, or at least most of them, engage in, Korean beauty journalists share a different opinion.

 [source: Daily Cosmetic]